PHAM11-21-20_602500.jpg

 Martine Niwe

-Martine Niwe is a 2024 winter intern focused on exploring the intersection between visual arts, data, and social justice.
+Martine Niwe was a 2024 winter intern focused on exploring the intersection between visual arts, data, and social justice.
 Her roles at Brown University as the illustrator of the Black Star Journal, first-year liaison of the Black Consulting Initiative, and Bonner Scholar, contribute to the skills necessary to aid Angel City’s goal of connecting social enterprises.
-Martine’s internship is focused on researching, refining, and expanding Angel City’s existing dataset of social enterprises.
+Martine’s internship focused on researching, refining, and expanding Angel City’s existing dataset of social enterprises.

 Mason Usher